What You Need To Know About A Whole Body Scan

 Mammography is capable of detecting breast cancer even in the early stages, allowing patients to be aware of their status before a lump develops.
 Mammography is recommended for women who are over 40 years old.
 It is important to monitor your health through this screening process, as it enables timely medical interventions.

 3. Pap Smear

-This is highly recommended for women who are below age 65.
-Also, it is recommended to those who are still sexually active and have their cervix intact.
-With the early stage detection of whole-body scan, women have been able to assess their health status while being given directions on how to manage their conditions.
-The rates of cervical cancer have declined in recent years.
+This is highly recommended for women below the age of 65, especially for those who are still sexually active and have an intact cervix.
+Whole-body scans, with their early-stage detection capabilities, have enabled women to assess their health status and receive guidance on managing their conditions.
+As a result, the rates of cervical cancer have declined in recent years.